jlevy/og-equity-compensation/README.md

 ### Why equity compensation matters

-**Equity compensation** is the practice of granting some form of ownership in a company in exchange for work.
+**Equity compensation** is the practice of granting partial ownership in a company in exchange for work.
 In its ideal form, equity compensation aligns the interests of individual employees with the goals of the company they work for, which can yield dramatic results in team building,